barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 </p>

 ### Pooling Layer
-The most two popular pooling operation is average pooling and max pooling.
+The most two popular pooling operation are average pooling and max pooling.
 This layer is used to achieve the invariance during the training.
 It means that if we modify the input a little bit, it won't affect the overall result much.
 This invariance is very important in the task of classification as we may capture the same object but from the different pose or it may have capture the noise as well.